Dental Implants – Lincoln, NE

 Understanding the Cost of Dental Implants

-- Dental insurance.
-Although uncommon, some dental insurance plans include dental implant coverage.
-Even if yours doesn’t, many policies help cover some of the cost for necessary preparatory work.
+Although uncommon, some dental insurance plans include implant coverage.
+Even if yours doesn’t, many policies help cover some of the cost for necessary preparatory work and the restoration, which can help reduce your out-of-pocket costs.
 Our team of industry experts will gladly examine your dental policy and help you know how to maximize your benefits.
+If you do not have dental insurance, you can consider enrolling in one of our savings plans, which offer perks that dental insurance doesn’t like a 25 percent discount on dental implants.

 Advanced Dental Implant Procedures